*** THIS OFFER HAS NOW EXPIRED ***

-Join the only health insurance with Qantas Points
+Switch to health insurance that’s now packed with even more Qantas Points

 Now’s the time to get health insurance.
 So why not join us and be rewarded?